koltyakov/gosip/README.md

 ### Low-level HTTP client usage

-Low-lever SharePoint-aware HTTP client from `github.com/koltyakov/gosip` package for custom or not covered with a Fluent API client endpoints with granular control for HTTP request, response, and http.Client parameters.
-Used internally but almost never required in a consumer code.
+Low-lever SharePoint-aware HTTP client from `github.com/koltyakov/gosip` package for custom or not covered with a Fluent API client endpoints with granular control for an HTTP request, response, and http.Client parameters.
+The client is used internally but rarely required in consumer code.

 ```golang
 client := &gosip.SPClient{AuthCnfg: auth}